dmak007/cert_demos/04_intermission_trust/readme.md

 When running nginx with a self-signed cert, browsers show a security warning.
 Something to the effect of 'certificate issuer is not trusted'.

-This is because we created the certificate, and the browser doesn't trust us.
+This is because we issued our own certificate (created and signed by us), and the browser doesn't trust us.

 It turns out that no-one trusts us.
 Assuming you're running the server from 03_https, run